fmorriso/APM-routed/README.md

 ## Example of using Angular-CLI

 In module 6 of her Pluralsight course, Deborah patiently (one of the reasons I love her courses) explains how to create the _ProductResolver_ service.
-The Angular-CLI way to scaffold tha service is shown below in two steps.
+The Angular-CLI way to scaffold tha service is shown below in multiple steps.

 The first one uses Angular-CLI's _dry run_ feature, something I learned from John Papa's excellent Pluralsight course on Angular-CLI, which I took just before taking Deborah's course.